kdenhartog/indy-dev/README.md

 ## Using with Unix systems (OS X and Linux)

-to build the indy_pool and indy_dev images run: `make build`
+to build the indy_pool and indy_dev images run: `sudo make build`

-to start up the pool and the dev environment in the current working directory run: `make start`
+to start up the pool and the dev environment in the current working directory run: `sudo make start`

-to stop the docker containers, first exit the indy_dev container with `exit` and then run: `make stop`
+to stop the docker containers, first exit the indy_dev container with `exit` and then run: `sudo make stop`

-to cleanup the docker images built run: `make cleanup`
+to cleanup the docker images built run: `sudo make cleanup`

 ## Windows
 Your milage may vary on Windows and will be tougher to work with, continue at your own risk.